Skywardbeta/bp-messapp/README.md

 # Lightweight BP Chat Application

 This project aims to build a **lightweight messaging application** with the functionality and feasibility of mainstream peer-to-peer (P2P) chat applications.
-It leverages the `bpsocket` interface to demonstrate communication over the Bundle Protocol (BP).
+It leverages the [bp-sockets repository](https://github.com/juanfraire/bp-sockets) interface to demonstrate communication over the Bundle Protocol (BP).

 **Start Date:** 12/14
 **Current Status:** Ongoing Development